Gorilla

 Forest, East province, Cameroon

-Habitat destruction is a concern for both eastern and westerns gorillas.
-WWF has worked to designate new protected areas for gorillas in many places, like in Cameroon, where gorilla sanctuaries would provide havens for the rare Cross River gorilla as well as the western lowland gorilla.
+Habitat destruction is a concern for both eastern and western gorillas.
+WWF has worked to designate new protected areas for gorillas in many places, like Cameroon, where protected areas provide havens for the western lowland gorilla.
 WWF also collaborates with local governments in the Congo Basin, logging companies, and international lending institutions to promote dialogue, encourage the best environmental practices, and promote the adoption of forest certification standards such as the Forest Stewardship Council (FSC) certification.

 Experts